-If the WiFi LED stays off, check to see if someone pressed the WiFi On/Off button on the router.
+If the WiFi LEDs stay off, check to see if someone pressed the WiFi On/Off button on the router.
 This button turns the WiFi radios in the router on and off.
-The WiFi LED is lit when the WiFi radios are turned on.
+If someone disabled the WiFi radios by using the router web interface, the WiFi LEDs also stay off.
+The WiFi LEDs are lit when the WiFi radios are turned on.